psychemedia/finn-resources/src/includes/trans_ossianic_o_looney.md

 Fionn and the Fianna are weak enough,
 And relief is not theirs for ever.

-O. That would be a great pity, O Patrick !
+O. That would be a great pity, O Patrick!
-That Fionn should be in pain, for ever ; .
+That Fionn should be in pain, for ever;
 Or what pursuers gained victory over him.
 Since many a hardy hero fell by himself.